OCD Treatment in Lehi, Utah | ERP Therapy | Your Mind, Your Rules

 “Between stimulus and response, there is a space.
 In that space is our power to choose our response.” — Viktor Frankl

 Exposure and Response Prevention (ERP) is the gold-standard treatment for OCD.
-But when the obsessions and compulsions are rooted in traumatic experiences, we complement ERP with EMDR Therapy — an adjunctive treatment.
+In some cases, obsessions and compulsions may be rooted in traumatic experiences.
+In these cases, I complement ERP with EMDR Therapy — an adjunctive treatment for trauma and OCD.

 This is how we address both current obsession/compulsion patterns and the deeper wounds (trauma) that may fuel them.